Trinity-Zero/alx-zero_day/README.md

-My first readme in ALX today
+My first readme in ALX today was so cool